jaantollander/pandoc-markdown-latex-pdf/README.md

 - [`output_print.pdf`](./build/output_print.pdf)
 - [`output_ereader.pdf`](./build/output_ereader.pdf)

+In practice, we should ignore the `build` directory from version control and rely on releases for releasing versions of the documents.
+However, we included the build to the version control as a demonstration.

 We can build the documents locally using the [`build.sh`](./build.sh) script via a shell.
 The script requires installing `pandoc` and `xelatex` and having them on the path.

 We should give execution right to the `build.sh` shell script.